Chocolate Peanut Butter Smoothie

 • Ice – Keeps the smoothie cold and thick.
 If you’re using frozen avocado, skip the ice.

 • Avocado – My banana replacement.
 It makes everything thick and creamy without the sugar.
 I’ve had people tell me they can taste it, but I genuinely can’t.
-The chocolate and peanut butter completely mask it.
-For more avocado recipes, I have a whole collection.
+The chocolate flavor completely takes over.
+I use avocado in everything from smoothies to dairy-free ice cream.

 • Peanut butter – Look for one that says 100% peanuts on the label, no added sugar or fillers.
-I keep a jar of natural peanut butter just for smoothies.
+I keep a jar of the natural kind just for smoothies.
 Almond butter, cashew butter, or macadamia nut butter all work here too.
-Powdered peanut butter is another option if you want the flavor with fewer calories.
+The powdered version is another option if you want the flavor with fewer calories.

 • Vanilla – Just a teaspoon.
 It rounds out the chocolate flavor.